hocuscodus/qed-lang/qedintro.md

     ; @out("Hello, World!")

-The @out GUI attribute (each GUI attribute starts with @) reserves an area to hold the Hello, World! string and displays it in the reserved area.
+The @out GUI attribute (each GUI attribute starts with @) reserves an area to hold the "Hello, World!" string and displays it in the reserved area.

 So the QED language supports both business logic calls (println) and GUI attributes (@out).
 But how do they cope together?